-Sometimes, companies spend a lot of time to include all the details about information security right from the high-level strategy to granular information on best practices to be adopted by the users.
+Sometimes, companies spend a lot of time including all the details about information security right from the high-level strategy to granular information on best practices to be adopted by the users.
 On the other hand, some companies treat this document just as a mandatory requirement they need to fulfil and use readymade templates to fill in the information and be done with it.

 Both these approaches are wrong and will not add any value to the company’s information security program.

 The purpose of an information security policy is to serve as an aid for the top management to control the company’s Information Security Management System (ISMS) effectively.
 It should help them to enforce information security and also share the security measures with clients, auditors, and partners.

 Some companies make the policy too exhaustive including a wide range of potential issues and use cases.
 Such a policy will be too impractical to actually implement.
 Also, a very detailed policy that runs into 50 or more pages will not be useful to refer to for operational purposes.

 Similarly, a policy created just as a formality will not capture the strategic view of information security.
 It will end up just being another document created for the sake of audit and will not really be of any use.